SedTheCursed/bookbot/README.md

 # bookbot
-Guided python project from Boot.dev
+Guided python project from Boot.dev.
+BookBot is my first project! (in python anyway.)